 We’re pleased to announce the five candidates running for the St. Peter Food Co-op’s Board of Directors!

-For the second year, the St. Peter Food Co-op will offer electronic voting.
-Voting will open at 8:00 AM CST on Wednesday, September 26th and will remain open until 2:00 PM CST on Friday, October 19th.
-Co-op owners will receive an email or letter in the mail with instructions on how to vote for the candidates of their choice.
-If you are unable to vote electronically, the Co-op’s staff will be happy to help you cast your ballot in the store.
+The St. Peter Food Co-op offers electronic voting—all current owners received an email or letter in the mail with instructions on how to vote for the candidates of their choice.
+Owners – If you are unable to vote electronically, the Co-op’s staff will be happy to help you cast your ballot in the store.

-Each numbered answer corresponds to the numbered questions below:
+Each of the numbered answers corresponds to the numbered questions below:

 - Why would you like to serve on the St. Peter Food Co-op Board of Directors?